corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-contract.md

 To identify your contract when building transactions, add its ID.

 {{< note >}}
-This ID is not used in the production environment, but it is used in the testing scenarios.
+This ID is not used in the production environment, but it is used in testing scenarios.
 It's best practice to add it to the contract.
 {{< /note >}}

 This is what your code should look like now: